ismrmrd/ismrmrd/protocol/README.md

 | proc  <- read_thread |<---------------------------| write_thread <- Q    |
 |----------------------|                            |----------------------|
 ```
-The role of the `CLIENT` is to send data (possibly from a file or acquisition system) to the `SERVER`, where it is accumulated and processed (by `proc` function in above diagram) and eventually reconstruction output is placed on a queue (`Q`) where and independent thread returns it to the client.
+The role of the `CLIENT` is to send data (possibly from a file or acquisition system) to the `SERVER`, where it is accumulated and processed (by `proc` function in above diagram) and eventually reconstruction output is placed on a queue (`Q`) where an independent thread returns it to the client.
 The client most commonly will have independent threads for reading and writing too.
-Except for the initial connection, the communication on client and server side is symmetric (although the data going in either direction may vary).
+Except for the initial connection, both client and server can send and receive the same types of packages.
+However, in a typical application the packages sent and received by client and server would vary, e.g. client sends raw data samples and receives images whereas the server receives raw data samples and sends images.

 Network packages and framing